The New York Times sues ChatGPT creator OpenAI, Microsoft, for copyright infringement

 Suit seeks damages over alleged unlawful copying

-The suit seeks to hold OpenAI and Microsoft responsible for the "billions of dollars in statutory and actual damages that they owe for the unlawful copying and use of The Times's" articles.
+The suit seeks to hold OpenAI and Microsoft responsible for the "billions of dollars in statutory and actual damages that they owe for the unlawful copying and use" of the Times' articles.
 In addition, the Times' legal team is asking a court to order the destruction of all large language model datasets, including ChatGPT, that rely on the publication's copyrighted works.

 OpenAI and Microsoft did not return a request for comment.